hyperstack-org/hyperstack/README.md

   # Standard ActiveRecord form:
   # the proc will be evaluated as normal on the server, and as needed updates
-  # will be requested from the server.
+  # will be requested from the clients
   scope :active, -> () { where(completed: true) }
   # In the simple form the scope will be reevaluated if the model that is
   # being scoped changes, and if the scope is currently being used to render data.